At the end of this activity, you will be able to:

 data.frame) and factors (

 factor).
-We will look at
+You will look at

-data.frames when we open our
+data.frames when you open your

 boulder_precip data in the next lesson!